m-danya/spaced-repetition-py/README.md

 - This program is open-source
 - It stores data in straight-line JSON format
 - `cards.json` file can be stored anywhere (you can configure it in the Settings).
 For example, you can use Dropbox to sync your cards across the devices
+- This tool can be used on both Linux and Windows (and maybe on a Mac too)

 ## Installation
 ```bash